When a viewer, reader, or player finds the fiction they are perusing to be otherwise fine, but can't... quite... finish...

 It gets fixed a bit in the PS3Updated Re-release, as the Big Bad doesn't die straight away and instead accompanies his right-hand-man to the final dungeon.
 Everything else is the same though.

-Persona 3, which alternates between a Dating Sim and a Dungeon Crawl, takes place over the course of one year ingame, but come November you suddenly run out of things to do apart from your few remaining social links and no real pressure to hurry up in Tartarus anymore.
+Persona 3, which alternates between a Dating Sim and a Dungeon Crawler, takes place over the course of one year ingame, but come November you suddenly run out of things to do apart from your few remaining social links and no real pressure to hurry up in Tartarus anymore.
 Two solid months go by without real plot development.

 The Playable Epilogue "The Answer" is pretty bad too.
 The end is five boss fights in a row (thankfully you can save in between them) and long cutscenes.